OpenCDSS/cdss-app-statemod-python/README.md

 1. Start PyCharm from the ***Start / JetBrains / PyCharm*** menu for the desired (typically most recent) version.
 **Do not use the run script described below in step 6.**
 It may take awhile to open.
-If PyCharm has been used before, it may list previous projects to open.
+If PyCharm has been used before, it may list previous projects to open.<br>
 ![Pycharm Open Screen](./doc/images/start-pycharm.png)
-2. Click ***Create New Project***
+2. Click ***Create New Project***  to create a new project.
-Select the location for the new project to be the `C:\Users\username\cdss-dev\StateMod-Python\git-repos` folder (or otherwise be consistent with location of source files).
+Select the location for the new project to be the `C:\Users\user\cdss-dev\StateMod-Python\git-repos` folder (or otherwise be consistent with location of source files).
 Specifying the `git-repos` folder will allow PyCharm to see the multiple code folders from separate repositories.
 Complete the information for new project as shown below.
-Note that the folder for Python virtual environment is at the same level as `git-repos` folder and not saved in a repository.
+Note that the folder for Python virtual environment is in the `git-repos/cdss-app-statemod-python` folder.
+Attempting to use a folder parallel or above the `git-repos` folder results in no virtual environment being created.
+The folder that is chosen in the repository should be added to the `.gitignore` file if it does not match the existing pattern in that file.
 ![pycharm-new-project](doc/images/pycharm-new-project.png)
 3. Press ***Create***.
-PyCharm will ask "The directory 'C:\Users\username\cdss-dev\StateMod-Python\git-repos' is not empty.
+PyCharm will ask "The directory 'C:\Users\user\cdss-dev\StateMod-Python\git-repos' is not empty.
 Would you like to create a project from existing sources instead?".
-Click ***Yes***.
+Click ***Yes*** to associate the PyCharm project with existing Git repository files.
 4. All files will be loaded into a new PyCharm project.
 A folder `git-repos/.idea/` will be created with PyCharm project files, which will not be saved in any repository.